 How to Help an Injured Bat

-England has lots of brilliant batty experts.
-If you find a poorly bat, you could call your local wildlife ambulance, but it’s best to call Bat Conservation Trust, as they are their experts know everything (including how to safely transport a bat – involving hole-punched shoe-boxes and a tiny cap of water, to offer a few drops of water, without drowning).
+The world has lots of brilliant batty experts.
+If you find a poorly bat, you could call your local wildlife ambulance, but it’s best to call Bat Conservation Trust, as they are their experts know everything (including how to safely transport a bat – involving hole-punched shoe-boxes and a tiny container for water, but to avoid drowning (they suggest a milk bottle cap or furniture castor).
 Their army of volunteers watch bats, record bat sightings, rescue injured bats and release them back to the wild.
 They are literally batty about bats!

 Books about Bats